USCGC Kathleen Moore: Design

 The Sentinel-class cutters were designed to replace the shorter 110 ft Island class.
 Kathleen Moore is equipped with a remote-control 25 mm Bushmaster autocannon and four, crew-served M2HB .50-caliber machine guns.
 The ship has a bow thruster for maneuvering in crowded anchorages and channels.
 Kathleen Moore also has small underwater fins for coping with the rolling and pitching caused by large waves.
 The class is equipped with a stern launching ramp, like the Marine Protector class and the eight failed expanded Island-class cutters.
 The cutter has a complement of twenty-two crew members.
 Like the Marine Protector class, and the cancelled extended Island-class cutters, the Sentinel-class cutters deploy the Short Range Prosecutor rigid-hulled inflatable boat (SRP or RHIB) in rescues and interceptions.
 According to Marine Log, modifications to the Coast Guard vessels from the Stan 4708 design include an increase in speed from 23 to 28 kn, fixed-pitch rather than variable-pitch propellers, stern launch capability, and watertight bulkheads.

 Kathleen Moore has an overall length of 153 ft 6 in, a beam of 25 ft, and a displacement of 325 LT.
 Kathleen Moores draft is 9 ft 6 in and the ship has a maximum speed of over 28 kn.
 The Sentinel-class cutters have an endurance of five days and a range of 2950 nmi.

 Operational history

 In November 2015 Kathleen Moore participated in the interception and repatriation of 85 individuals who tried to flee Cuba, by sea.

 In February, June and July 2016, Kathleen Moore repatriated 10, 83 and 50 Cuban refugees.

 Namesake

+Moore started working for the U.S. Lighthouse Service when she was 12 years old, and was credited with saving at least 21 lives over the course of her career.

 In 2010, Master Chief Petty Officer of the Coast Guard Charles "Skip" W. Bowen, the U.S. Coast Guard's senior enlisted person at the time, lobbied for the new Sentinel-class cutters to be named after enlisted Coast Guardsmen, or personnel from its precursor services, who had distinguished themselves by their heroism.
-Moore started working for the U.S. Lighthouse Service when she was 12 years old, and was credited with saving at least 21 lives over the course of her career.